Xyfir/Documentation/xyfir-annotations/integration.md

 - `lastId`: *number* (optional) - Same variable as previously explained.
 - `bookTitle`: *string* - A search query for finding annotation sets by their book's title.
 - `bookAuthors`: *string* - A search query for finding annotation sets by their book's authors.
-- `setTitle`: *string* - A search query for finding annotation sets by their title.
+- `title`: *string* - A search query for finding annotation sets by their title.

 ## Downloading Annotation Sets